asmasonomics/asmasonomics.github.io/courses/2024-04_Linux_onboarding.markdown

 ### Key messages
 1. Refer to the documentation
-2. Have good data management - refer to Richard's style guides
+2. Have good data management - refer to Richard and Marcello's style guides
 3. Work within scratch (personal or group)
 4. Remember, there is no recycle bin - if you delete stuff <b>it is gone forever</b>.

 ### Next steps
 <p align="justify">
 If you have worked on Linux before and are feeling good, read the Viking documentation (selectively) and get cracking!
 Pay particular attention to available modules and how the <code>slurm</code> scheduler works if you haven't used that before.<br/><br/>
-Always ask Andrew and Richard for help if you're unsure - this is not a problem.
+Always ask Andrew and Marcello for help if you're unsure - this is not a problem.
 Far better to ask early and get the help you need rather than struggle for ages or worsen issues you might have.<br/><br/>
 If you've not worked with Linux before, don't worry - we have some training and guidance for you.
 As with any coding language it can take a bit of getting used to.
 But you'll get there.
 <br/>
 </p>